AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 #### Returns:

 * classesList: A list of classes.
-The index of the class relates to which the neuron at output layer belong to.
-For example, {3, 1} means that the output for 3 is at first neuron, and the output for 1 is at second neuron.
+The index of the list relates to which model belong to.
+For example, {3, 1} means that the output for 3 is at first model, and the output for 1 is at second model.

 ### setClassesList()